 Data Analysis & Management

-Scientists with Comite Resources have extensive background in applied science and have conducted hundreds of laboratory and field experiments that generate a plethora of data.
-We have experience in data compilation and statistical analysis to determine results and to produce verifiable results, as evidenced in our peer-reviewed manuscripts (see Publications).
+Scientists with Comite Resources have extensive backgrounds in applied science and have carried out hundreds of laboratory and field experiments that have generated a plethora of data and scientific publications (see Publications).
+Data management, analysis and archival are central to our daily operations.

 Water Quality Trading